TBLabFJD/PARROT-FJD/README.md

 You can generate the mosdepth bed file from your bam, when running either MS or just S. The bed is generated inside the out folder: /out/qc/mosdepth_cov/.
 By default: --mosdepth_bed false
 `--mosdepth_bed true`: generate the mosdepth.bed file needed to update the db of allele frequencies.

-For using this options, using `--cpus-per-task=44` is recommended.

 There are different profiles available depending on the reference release to use, where to run it, and type of contenerization: